dosbox-staging/dosbox-staging.github.io/content/downloads/macos/index.md

 **[Download dosbox-staging 0.75.0-rc1 (dmg)](https://github.com/dosbox-staging/dosbox-staging/releases/download/v0.75.0-rc1/dosbox-staging-macOS-v0.75.0-rc1.dmg)**

-Compatible only with macOS 10.15 (Catalina) ATM; if you want to run it on an older macOS, [build dosbox-staging yourself straight from the source][1].
+Compatible only with macOS 10.15 (Catalina).

+If you want to run it on an older macOS,
+[build dosbox-staging yourself straight from the source][1].
 Send us patches if you improve something! :)

 *macOS uses its Gatekeeper feature to prevent users from running